 Rug restoration has to be trusted to a professional.
-Our restorer Sue has over 30 years experience in repairing carpets and rugs and has completed many different restoration challenges over the years, here at our workshop in the UK and Overseas.
-She will be able to complete smaller restoration work such as repairing a rugs fringes alongside more complicated projects such as reweaving large areas of damage caused by moth, fire or water damage.
-She is used to working on antique carpets, rugs and tapestries that are over 100 years old and treats each one with the upmost care.
-Modern carpets and rugs can also be repaired using new wool.
+Our expert restorer Sue has over 30 years experience in repairing carpets and rugs and has completed many different restoration challenges over the years, here at our workshop in the UK and Overseas.
+She will be able to complete smaller restoration work such as repairing a rugs fringes alongside more complicated projects such as reweaving large areas of damage caused by moth, fire, animals or water damage.
+An expert in her field on working on antique carpets of all types, rugs and tapestries that are over 100 years old and treats each one with the upmost care.
+Modern carpets and rugs can also be repaired using new wool too.

 If you would like a restoration quote, the best way to proceed is to either email us good photographs of your rugs damage explaining what you would like repaired or visit us by appointment at our showroom in Crondall, Surrey.
 Here we can properly inspect your carpet or rugs damage and provide you with a written restoration quotation.

 We are unable to advise on complicated restoration costs until we have inspected the rug thoroughly via email or at our showroom.
 We can however advise on more frequently undertaken repair work such fringe and side repair below.
 To repair a rugs fringes we remove the loose wool and securing to a neat straight line using a chain stitch and a blanket stitch.
 To repair a rugs sides/selvedges, where wool is missing but the structure is still intact is a common repair and we would match the wool accordingly to complete the work.

 Repair Fringes/ends securing with blanket & chain stitch £25 per foot + Vat

 Repair Sides/Selvedges wrapping wool to match £25 per foot + Vat